mustafaaldabun1995/fundingpips-frontend-assessment/README.md

 ## Submission Instructions

-1. Fork this repository.
+1. Clone this directory.
 2. Complete the implementation.
-3. Submit a pull request with a link to your hosted demo (if applicable).
+3. Submit a link to your repo and ideally a link to your working application on vercel/netlify or equivalent.

 ## Final Notes

-This is not just about "getting it working"—we are looking for **scalability, performance, and decision-making skills**.
-Show us how you think as a **senior Next.js engineer**.
+This is not just about "getting it working" - we are looking for **scalability, performance, and decision-making skills**.
+Show us how you think as a **senior engineer**.

 Good luck, and happy coding! 🚀